fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.ApiManagement/v3.1.0/Get-AzureRmApiManagementPolicy.md

 ### -OperationId
 Specifies the identifier of the existing API operation.
-If you specify this parameter with *ApiId* the cmdlet returns operation-scope policy.
+If you specify this parameter with the *ApiId* parameter the cmdlet returns operation-scope policy.

 ```yaml
 Type: String